-In the City of Edmonton specifically, exterior signage is required to have the appropriate Edmonton sign permits as per the Zoning Bylaw 12800, Signage Regulations.
+For our home base in the City of Edmonton specifically, the majority of exterior signage displays are required to have a sign permit as per the Zoning Bylaw 12800, Signage Regulations.
+For information on local restrictions or requirements for your area, please Contact Us.

 Although every municipality in Alberta is different in what information they require for a signage permit, generally you will require: